User Manual – Durst

 2. Activate the option Remove unplaced Print Items from Production Job [13].

-4. A Production Job will now be created containing only the Print Items that were actually used in the Imposition.
+4. A Production Job is now created containing only the Print Items that were actually placed in the Imposition.

 Unplaced Print Items in an Automation Job

-In the context of an Automation Job, all unplaced Print Items are always automatically removed from the Production Job!
+In the context of an Automation Job, all unplaced Print Items are always automatically removed from the Production Job without user interaction!

 1.1.5.
 Impose Mode «Die Cut» – Size of N-Up

-As of version 1.19.2, the Impose Editor in Impose Mode Die Cut offers the option to switch to the imposition size of the N-Up.
+Starting with version 1.19.2, the Impose Editor in Impose Mode Die Cut offers the ability to align the Imposition size with the dimensions of the selected N-Up.

 1. Navigate to Automation > Impose Editor.

-2. In the dialog New Imposition, select the Die Cut Impose mode, the desired N-Up, and under Impose Sheet Size, choose the option Use Substrate Definition, then create the imposition.
+2. In the dialog New Imposition, select the Impose Mode Die Cut, choose the desired N-Up, and under Impose Sheet Size, select the option Use Substrate Definition.
+Then, create the Imposition.

 4. Click the three dots [15] next to the Dimensions entry.